obay/rcmt/README.md

 ## Building & Releasing

-rcmt is using [GoReleaser](https://goreleaser.com) In order to build and release this code, simply run the follow commands to build and release.
+rcmt is using [GoReleaser](https://goreleaser.com) In order to build and release this code, simply run the following commands to build and release.

 rcmt uses [Homebrew](https://brew.sh) to publish the application.
 You will need your own homebrew-tap repo in your own GitHub account in order for [GoReleaser](https://goreleaser.com) to create the necessary files there as well.